 Level of difficulty: easy/moderate

-Only an hour from Sydney, the Blue Mountains is the perfect day-trip.
-If you’re planning to use Sydney as your base, Accor has a range of accommodation to suit your next trip.
+Only an hour from Sydney, the Blue Mountains is the perfect day trip, and more so for multi-day hiking experiences.
+If you’re planning to use Sydney as your base, Accor has a range of accommodations to suit your next trip.

-If you’re looking to stay for the weekend, the Fairmont Resort Blue Mountains is tucked away in Jamison Valley with sublime mountain views.
+If you’re looking to stay for the weekend and indulge in multiday hikes, the Fairmont Resort & Spa Blue Mountains is tucked away in Jamison Valley with sublime mountain views.
 Hang out by the pool, play a round of golf or simply chill out in your room.
 This really is the perfect adventure-weekend escape.

 Lead Image credit: David Ireland/Tourism Australia